Exotic C*-algebras of geometric groups: Introduction

 By appealing to the intimate relationship between $\CLp$ and $\CPF$, we circumvent the issues with the proofs of Theorem \ref{thm:Okayasu} and Theorem \ref{thm:W} preventing generalizations to larger classes of nonamenable locally compact groups and show that if $G$ is a nonamenable locally compact group with either the rapid decay property or Kunze-Stein property, and $G$ satisfies a certain ``nice version'' of the Haagerup property, then $\CLp=\CPF$ for $2\leq p\leq \infty$ and the canonical quotient

-is not injective for $1\leq p'<p\leq \infty$ by characterizing the positive definite functions that extend to positive linear functionals on $\CLp$ and $\CPF$.
+is not injective for $2\leq p'<p\leq \infty$ by characterizing the positive definite functions that extend to positive linear functionals on $\CLp$ and $\CPF$.
 In particular, we greatly generalize Theorem \ref{thm:Okayasu} and Theorem \ref{thm:W}.
 This ``nice version'' of the Haagerup property does not appear to be much more difficult to obtain than the usual Haagerup property in practice.

 The techniques introduced in this paper produce results beyond the realm of exotic group C*-algebras.
-Indeed, our techniques give a short proof of the Cowling-Haagerup-Howe Theorem about the weak containment of a cyclic unitary representation in the left regular representation of a locally compact group (see Theorem \ref{thm:CHH}).
-On the other hand, we also provide a near solution to the following conjecture from Cowling's famous 1978 paper on the Kunze-Stein Phenomena. \begin{conj}[Cowling {\cite{Cow}}] Let $G$ be a Kunze-Stein group.
+Indeed, our techniques give a short proof of the Cowling-Haagerup-Howe Theorem about the weak containment of a cyclic $L^{2+}$-representation in the left regular representation of a locally compact group (see Theorem \ref{thm:CHH}).
+On the other hand, we also provide a near solution to the following conjecture from Cowling's famous 1978 paper on the Kunze-Stein Phenomena.
+(See section \ref{subsec:K-S} for the definition of a Kunze-Stein group and section \ref{subsec:F-S} for the definition of $A_\pi$). \begin{conj}[Cowling {\cite{Cow}}] Let $G$ be a Kunze-Stein group.
 Suppose $\pi: G\to B(H_\pi)$ is a unitary representation of $G$ admitting a cyclic vector $\xi\in H_\pi$ so that

 for some $2<p<\infty$.
 Then $A_\pi\subset L^{p}(G)$. \end{conj} Cowling proved if $G$ and $\pi$ satisfy the hypothesis of the above conjecture, then $A_\pi\subseteq L^{p+2}(G)$ (see \cite{Cow}).
 We significantly improve this result of Cowling.
 (Recall $A_\pi\subseteq B_\pi$, see Section \ref{sec:FS}).